Amethyst View

 Stability Warning

-5. 2026 Market Analysis
+5. 2026 Collector's Outlook

-Supply Chain, Pricing Trends & Future Outlook
+Supply Chain, Trends & Future Availability

 Supply Dynamics

-Top-Tier "Deep Siberian" (Bullish): As collectors get priced out of the Sapphire/Ruby market, the very best Amethyst (top 0.1%) is seeing appreciation as a "value alternative".
+Top-Tier "Deep Siberian": As collectors seek high-saturation gems, the very best Amethyst (top 0.1%) is seeing renewed interest for its beauty.

 Field Inspection Checklist